daniellj/DistributedComputing/ApacheSpark/Concepts/Introduction.md

 ## 3. Apache Spark Architecture
 The following components are part of the architecture:

 - **3.1.
-SparkContext**
-Context represents the CONNECTION to a Spark cluster, and can be used to create RDDs, accumulators and broadcast variables on that cluster.
+SparkContext**: Context represents the **CONNECTION** to a Spark cluster, and can be used to create RDDs, accumulators and broadcast variables on that cluster.
 For default, only one SparkContext may be active per JVM, but can be removed.

 ![img](https://github.com/daniellj/DistributedComputing/blob/master/ApacheSpark/Concepts/img/apache-spark-arch.png)